 Asymmetric directional bets

 Given that leverage increases both the upside and downside potential of a directional trade, you only want to use it when expecting a big upside, but little downside.

-One such example would be when there is new positive information (e.g. news) that hasn’t permeated the market yet, but you are certain of.
-You may believe that there is a short window of time to take advantage of this and that the outcome will either be positive or neutral – but very unlikely to be negative.
-Your confidence in the timing of the trade being short-term also reduces the risk that standard noise will take you out of your position.
+One such example would be when there is new positive information (e.g. news) which hasn’t permeated the market yet, but you are certain of.
+You may believe that there is a short window of time to take advantage of this, and that the outcome will either be positive or neutral – but very unlikely to be negative.
+Your confidence in the timing of the trade being short term also reduces the risk that standard noise will take you out of your position.

 In that situation, you could consider taking out a leveraged bet because you believe there is significant asymmetry in the bet.

 Delta neutral strategies